pieteradejong/pieteradejong/README.md

 # Welcome.

-Hey, I'm Pieter and I'm a Software Engineer with a quantitative bent.
+Hey, I'm Pieter (:netherlands: + :us:) and I'm a Software Engineer with a quantitative/math bent.

-Half :netherlands: , half :us:  :)

 Born + raised in :netherlands:, then :arrow_right: Baltimore